yoyo-san/step-grunt/README.md

 You should have nodejs installed and you have to add the `grunt` package to your package.json.

+# What's new

+- Remove support for PATH, use cwd instead

 ## Example Usage

 In your [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/) file under the `build` section: